 - On the 9th October 2021, a Bluestar bus, Enviro 400MMC 1237 (HF68 DYB), was named after John Chadwick, at a naming ceremony held in his honour by former colleagues, friends and family in Southampton.
 John was the founder of Countywide Travel, and co-founder of Solent Blue Line, now known as Go-Ahead's Bluestar.
 John sadly passed away earlier in the year.
 Thank you for the yellow and black buses John.
 You've left quite the legacy.

-The above information on this page is a mixture of my own personal gathered information about Fleet Buzz from various bus drivers and also includes information gathered from Bus Zone, Wikipedia, UK Transport Wiki and Hants & Surrey Bus Blog.
+The above information on this page is a mixture of my own personal gathered information about Fleet Buzz from various bus drivers, enthusiasts, and also includes information gathered from Bus Zone, Wikipedia, UK Transport Wiki and Hants & Surrey Bus Blog.